Kyaw Hein: Career

 In 1970, four years entering the film industry, he directed his first film Sein Shoet Mahote Sein (စိန်သို့မဟုတ်စိမ်).
 Kyaw Hein was also the lead designer and hand-painted the advertising poster under the pen name Nay Min Hteik Khaung (နေမင်းထိပ်ခေါင်).
 He was later nationally praised for directing the movie 1982's Mun-Tet Chein Hma Ne Win Thi (မွန်းတည့်ချိန်တွင် နေဝင်သည်).

 Kyaw Hein also wrote many short stories and some novels.
 He was, at the time, the highest paid actor in television commercials.
 He also collaborated with many Burmese Musicians and even produced some of his own.
 The last film he directed was Kyaoe Taan (ကြိုးတန်).

-In total he had made and starred in over 222 films in 1967 to 2008 (over 41 years), 362 video films, and has written fourteen songs and six books.
+In total he made and starred in over 222 films in 1967 to 2008 (over 41 years), 362 video films, and wrote fourteen songs and six books.

 Monastic life

 On November 4, 2008, Kyaw Hein retired from the film industry and became a theravada monk.
 Before becoming a monk, Kyaw Hein traveled all over Burma, calling it Kyaw Hein's last farewell visit.
-He was ordained a monk on July 11, 2020 at 9:27am Burmese Standard Time in Canberra.
+He was ordained a monk on July 11, 2020, at 9:27am Burmese Standard Time in Canberra.
 He acquired the pseudonym Sayadaw U Kittithara as his proper name.
 Many people have criticised him for holding sermons at monasteries without the time nor experience of learning buddhism as a monk.

-In 2008 Sayadaw U Kittithara was one of the patron monk who helped the creation of the Bronze Buddha Image of Knowledge and Awareness at Botahtaung Pagoda in the Botataung Township, Yangon Region.
-Some has referred the temple as Kyaw Hein's temple after his conturbations.
+In 2008 Sayadaw U Kittithara was one of the patron monks who helped the creation of the Bronze Buddha Image of Knowledge and Awareness at Botahtaung Pagoda in the Botataung Township, Yangon Region.
+Some have referred to the temple as Kyaw Hein's temple after his contributions.